 PROS: classic design, solar power, Multi-Band 6 timekeeping, unobtrusive slim profile

-The gray GD350-8 looks like army equipment and its special features are designed for stealth operations.
+The gray GD350-8 looks like army equipment, and its special features are designed for stealth operations.
 Unlike most other watches, the countdown timer can be displayed and activated with the current time showing simultaneously.
-The countdown timer has a dedicated button that is large and easily accessible in any condition.
-For end of countdown alerts, the watch can either be set to vibrate or beep and flash a LED light.
+The countdown timer has a dedicated button that is large and easily accessible in any conditions.
+For end of countdown alerts, the watch can either be set to vibrate or to beep and flash an LED light.
 This unique vibration alert can also be used for alarms and an hourly time signal.
 The high luminescence LED can be set up for 1, 3, or 5 seconds.
 The watch also features 5 daily alarms including 1 snooze alarm and a long-lasting 5 year battery with a low battery warning.
 All these useful features add up to make this our top pick for a military G-Shock.

 PROS: Large display, vibration mode, dual display mode, long battery life